Mrutyunjaya1997/CRUD_APP/readme.md

 # Flask CRUD Application

 This is a simple Flask web application that demonstrates CRUD (Create, Read, Update, Delete) operations using SQLite as the database.
-The application is styled with Bootstrap for a responsive and modern UI..
+The application is styled with Bootstrap for a responsive and modern UI.

 ## Table of Contents
 - [Features](#features)